Industry News

 Real-time management of the project management process

-Smartevo enables real-time monitoring of project progress.
+Smartevo enables real-time tracking of project progress.
 Dashboards provide an instant overall view.
 Updates are automatic, which reduces errors.

 • Planning